 Increase learning opportunities for all students, with a special emphasis on low-performing students and reading.
 Reading proficiency is of the highest importance to the School, and thus, is the main focus of the curriculum.
-As such, implementation of Broward County Public School's K-12 Comprehensive Core Reading Program (CCRP) will be implemented with integrity.
+As such, implementation of Broward County Public Schools' K-12 Comprehensive Core Reading Program (CCRP) will be implemented with integrity.
 In addition the School will increase learning opportunities for all students through careful, continuous monitoring and assessment of student performance.
 Emphasis will be placed on low performing students, beginning with identification of those not making adequate progress and/or not demonstrating mastery of Common Core State Standards/NGSSS when applicable.
 Differentiated instruction methods and other appropriate measures for targeted instruction will then be instituted for these students, and those who are not performing at grade level will be placed on a Progress Monitoring Plan (PMP).

 Further, the School's curriculum will serve students of all ability levels in accordance with the Florida Department of Education Common Core State Standards/NGSSS when applicable.
 Remedial students and students with special learning needs will have access to supervised study time and tutoring after school (and possibly on Saturdays, as well) to accelerate their progress.
-Reading Camp before school 7-7:45 am with a student to teacher ratio of 1:11.
-Push in and Pull out - If the student is ESOL, the school will ensure that that student will have a certified ESOL instructor.
+Push in and Pull out methods of direct instruction will also be used to assist students as needed.
+If the student is ESOL, the school will ensure that that student will have a certified ESOL instructor.
 In addition, students performing at grade level will be offered similar opportunities in order to maximize their potential and advance their progress.